yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 ---

-## Permits, Water, Electricity
+## Permits, Water, Electricity {: #permits-water-electricity}

 Let's assume you have a set of plans you're happy with.
 You've gone back and forth, moved a few bedrooms around, and now have a very good sense of what you're building.

 There are generally three big types of permits that you're going to have to think about.

 - **Approval permit** from the local provincial council or body appropriate for the task.
 These are the permits that allow you to actually build.
 Some of these may involve filling out forms for organizations that you may never have encountered.
-For example, we have a very nice document from the NBRO, the National Building Research Organization, that even lists our houses GPS coordinates.
+For example, we have a very nice document from the NBRO, the National Building Research Organization, that even lists our house's GPS coordinates.
 What the National Building Research Organization actually does, and how relevant they are to anything, I have no idea.
 It's a piece of paper, go get it signed.

 - **Water board.** Your second priority after getting planning permission should be getting running water to your site.
 Not only because you need to drink water from a tap, but because construction requires water.
 You will need to visit your local water board, file for permission.
 It may take a little bit of time.
 They're going to then do a site visit to decide where your meter will go.
-And then they will show up, dig up a piece of road, and actually you know, do the process of laying down the pipes that will go to your meter.
+And then they will show up, dig up a piece of road, and actually do the process of laying down the pipes that will go to your meter.

 - **Electricity.** Similar process as water: go to your local CEB office and they will most likely send the contractor over.
 In our case, the guy arrived in a truck with an electricity pole, planted the thing, filled some concrete around it, his guys went up, connected all the cables to the nearest poles, and gave us an endpoint.